jonghkim/keras-seq2seq-models/README.md

 *Work-in-Progress*

-This is a project to learn different s2s models based on Keras Functional API
+The purpose of this project is to explore different s2s models based on Keras Functional API

 ## Data
 - For seq2seq model & seq2seq attn model: Translation Dataset